9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 unease.
 Because the `IO` monad imposes no restrictions on what we can do, it leaves us vulnerable to all kinds of accidents.

 How can we tame its power?
-Let\'s say that we would like to guarantee to ourselves that a piece of code can read and write files on the local file system, but that it will not access the network.
-We can\'t use the plain `IO` monad, because it won\'t restrict us.
+Let's say that we would like to guarantee to ourselves that a piece of code can read and write files on the local file system, but that it will not access the network.
+We can't use the plain `IO` monad, because it won't restrict us.

 ### Using a `newtype`

-Let\'s create a module that provides a small set of functionality for reading and writing files.
+Let's create a module that provides a small set of functionality for reading and writing files.

 :::: captioned-content